 These are 3' wide by 6' high windows with 3'x1' transoms above each one and a glass patio door in the center, making a total of a 27'x7' length of glass .
 Two windows on each side of the door will open for ventilation.

-We were concerned about having so many big windows because the back of the house faces west, but we are hoping that the thick forest of tall trees very close to the back of the house will provide sufficient shade.
+We were concerned about having so many big windows because the back of the house faces west, but the thick forest of tall trees very close to the back of the house provided sufficient shade.